ServiceNow/geo-bench/README.md

 pip install geo-benchmark
 ```

-Note, Python 3.9+ is required.
+Note: Python 3.9+ is required.

 ## Downloading the data